 Please make sure that there is enough free space on your computer's internal HDD or SSD, which is required for temporary project files and space during the video processing phase.
 The available free space should be more than the size of the video file you're trying to convert or compress.
 If a video has failed to process, lack of space or memory is a common reason.

 6. Disable extensions

-Sometimes extensions like Ghostery or Adblock Plus can cause issues.
+Sometimes extensions like Ghostery or Adblock Plus can cause issues or errors, particularly with uploading to YouTube and Google Drive.
 We recommend disabling these for https://util.clipchamp.com (your Utilities dashboard)